Tofurky

 Tofurky is the brand name of an American vegan turkey replacement (also known as a meat analogue, or, more specifically, tofurkey) made from a blend of wheat protein and organic tofu.
+Tofurky brand was officially introduced in 1995.

-Tofurky® is a trademark of Turtle Island Foods, a company based in Hood River, Oregon, United States.
+Tofurky is a trademark of Turtle Island Foods, a company based in Hood River, Oregon, United States.
 Turtle Island has come to also use the brand name for most of its meatless products, such as deli slices, sausages, jerky, tempeh (its first product), burgers, and franks.
 All of the Tofurky products are fully vegan and approved by the Vegan Society, and most are kosher-certified by the Kosher Supervision of America.
 The product name is a portmanteau of "tofu" and "turkey" into a single word which sounds like a spoonerism of "faux turkey".

 History

 Seth Tibbott, having become a vegetarian while in college founded Turtle Island Foods in 1980.
 The original Tofurky roast was created in collaboration with a local Portland, Oregon natural foods company called The Higher Taste, owned by Hans and Rhonda Wrobel and the Tofurky brand was officially introduced in 1995.